vibrio81/Calculator/README.md

 # Calculator
-for the love of God and everything Holy
+For the love of God and everything Holy \
 This is a calculator it does some math.
 If you need to really do math use a real calculator.